aaronpk/draft-parecki-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 The authorization server MUST NOT cache error responses.
 The authorization server also MUST NOT cache documents which are invalid or malformed.

-TBD: Do we want to define an endpoint through which a document can be validated by an authorization server, such that a developer can assert that their document is valid?

 ## Redirect URL Registration